tebriel/early-hints-vscode-rails/README.md

 1. In NGINX
 2. In Rails
 3. Forwarding through the VSCode Exposed Port Proxy
+4. Forwarding from puma -> nginx -> haproxy (like production)

 ## Setup

-`devenv up` will launch nginx and the rails server.
+`devenv up` will launch nginx, haproxy, and the rails server.

 ## Test